davidus-sk/orion/README.md

 There are two ways to configure ORION - you can edit the `./data/settings.json` file by hand or use the simple browser based form found at `http://<your Pi's address>/orion`.
 Currently the web form does minimal validation of input fields, so please use common sense when inputting values.

+### Night time photography

+If your stacked image does not come out perfect on your first try, do not despair.
+Night time photography is a tricky subject and requires you to try out few things before you get the desired result.
+Photographing objects is complex, multivariate process but at minimum you need to understand the role of exposition time (shutter speed).
+The longer the exposition time (bigger shutter speed value), the longer will the camera module receive and process light.
+Therefore if your images come out too dark, increate the shutter speed (allow the module to receive more light).
+On the other hand if they come out white/washed-out (overexposed), decrease the shutter speed.

 ## Support

 There are bound to be issues.
 Feel free to contact me with problems you might come across or submit your own fixes and improvements.